Diffeomorphism classes of the doubling Calabi-Yau threefolds with Picard number two: Introduction

 We recall that two compact complex manifolds $X_1$ and $X_2$ are said to be {\emph{deformation equivalent}} if there is a smooth proper holomorphic map $\varpi: \X \to B$ satisfying the following conditions: \begin{enumerate} \item[(i)] The total space $\X$ and the base space $B$ are connected. \item[(ii)] There exist two points $t_1, t_2 \in B$ such that $\varpi^{-1}(t_i) \cong X_i$ $(i=1,2)$. \end{enumerate} Remark that deformation equivalent Calabi-Yau $3$-folds are in particular diffeomorphic although the converse is not true in general.
 In fact, there exist diffeomorphic Calabi-Yau $3$-folds which are not deformation equivalent.
 See \cite{Gr97} and \cite[p.$420$]{Th99}.

 There are several ways to construct Calabi-Yau $3$-folds in the study of algebraic and complex geometry.
 The large amount of examples of Calabi-Yau $3$-folds are brought by Batyrev construction in the context of mirror symmetry \cite{Bat94}.
 Starting from a $4$-dimensional reflexive polytope $\Delta$, we consider the associated Gorenstein toric Fano variety $\P_\D$ and take a generic anticanonical section $\overline{X}$ in $\P_\D$.
 By taking a crepant resolution of $\overline{X}$, we obtain a Calabi-Yau $3$-fold whose Hodge numbers are explicitly calculated by combinatorial data of $\D$.
+We remark that $4$-dimensional reflexive polytopes are already classified and there are $473,800,776$ isomorphism classes.
+Indeed, there exist (at least) $30,108$ topologically distinct Calabi-yau $3$-folds obtained by Batyrev's construction \cite{KS00}.
+This means that most of the values of their Hodge numbers stay in the same region for some reason.
+Hence it is interesting to ask the number of diffeomorphism types of the resulting Calabi-Yau $3$-folds (with the aid of computer programs), by calculating not only their Hodge numbers but also the cubic forms and the $\lambda$-invariants (see, Section \ref{sec:CubicForm}).

 Another construction was developed by Kawamata and Namikawa \cite{KN94}.
 They investigated log deformation theory of normal crossing varieties and constructed examples of Calabi-Yau $3$-folds by smoothing simple normal crossing varieties.
 Later on, Lee investigated log deformations of simple normal crossing varieties of two irreducible components which are so-called Tyurin degenerations (see, Definition V.$1$ in \cite{LeeThesis}).
-In particular he gave explicit descriptions of the Picard groups, Hodge numbers and the second Chern classes of $X_t$, where $X_t=\varpi^{-1}(t)$ $(t\neq 0)$ is a general fiber of Tyurin degenerations $\varpi:\mathscr{X}\to B$ of a simple normal crossing variety $X_0=\varpi^{-1}(0)=Y_1\cup Y_2$.
+In particular, he gave explicit descriptions of the Picard groups, Hodge numbers and the second Chern classes of $X_t$, where $X_t=\varpi^{-1}(t)$ $(t\neq 0)$ is a general fiber of Tyurin degenerations $\varpi:\mathscr{X}\to B$ of a simple normal crossing variety $X_0=\varpi^{-1}(0)=Y_1\cup Y_2$.
 See \cite{Lee10} for more details.

 Differential-geometric counterpart of Lee's construction was studied by Doi and the author in \cite{DY14}.
 We gave a differential-geometric construction ({{the doubling construction}}) of Calabi-Yau $3$-folds by gluing two asymptotically cylindrical Ricci-flat K\"ahler manifolds along their cylindrical ends in appropriate conditions.
 Also we computed the set of all Hodge numbers $(h^{1,1},h^{2,1})$ (i.e. the topological types) of Calabi-Yau $3$-folds obtained by the doubling construction.
 See Figure $1$ and Section $\ref{sec:DY}$ for more details.